youssefaltai/task50/README.md

 #### Description:

-This is a to-do list web app.
-You can sign up for a new account, can create, edit and delete tasks, mark them as complete/incomplete.
+This is my CS50's Final Project.
+It is a to-do list web app where you can sign up for an account to manage your to-dos.
+You can create, edit and delete tasks.
+You can mark them as complete/incomplete.

 The name is inspired by CS50's command-line tools `check50` and `submit50`.

 ![Screenshot of the app's dashboard](https://github.com/youssef-attai/cs50_project/blob/master/imgs/screenshot.png)

-This is my CS50's Final Project.

 You can either start using the app by clicking [here](http://task50.herokuapp.com/),